Identification of Friendly Submarines

 By employing IFS, a submarine could automatically and instantly signal its identity to friendly forces in order to prevent blue-on-blue engagements.
 IFS improves situational awareness and supports Water Space Management.

 The Military Committee Maritime Standardization Board (MCMSB) has requested the COE CSW to develop the relevant NATO standardisation documents.
-The final product, a NATO Standardisation Agreement (STANAG), will be available in summer 2017.
+The final product, a new NATO Standardisation Agreement (STANAG), will be available in 2018.